Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Introduction

 \subsection{Contributions}

-The main contributions of this work are summarized in the following list. \begin{itemize} \item We use mathematical programming techniques to model GPA as a mixed integer non-linear program, which can be easily transformed into an integer linear program for some special cases of interest. \item We characterize the computational complexity of GPA by studying its NP-hardness in different cases.
-We give a complete analysis of each case by either presenting a formal proof of NP-hardness or a polynomial-time algorithm. \item We start by analyzing GPA in some important special cases, where the problem involves NOMA grouping and scheduling, and we derive online competitive algorithms to solve it. \item We propose to combine our proposed online competitive algorithms in a machine learning setting in order to solve GPA in the general case.
-That is, we propose learning algorithms that find the power allocation solution using the NOMA grouping and scheduling solutions. \end{itemize}
+The main contributions of this work are the following. \begin{itemize} \item We model GPA as a mixed-integer non-linear program that can be transformed into an integer linear program for some special cases of interest. \item We study the NP-hardness of GPA in different cases.
+We analyze each case by either presenting a formal proof of NP-hardness or a polynomial time algorithm. \item We start by analyzing GPA in some important special case, where the problem involves only NOMA grouping and scheduling, and we derive online competitive algorithm to solve it.
+The offline-to-online worst-case ratio of the proposed online competitive algorithm is $2$. \item We combine our proposed online competitive algorithm in a machine learning setting in order to solve GPA in the general case.
+That is, we propose a reinforcement learning algorithm based on the exponential-weighting for exploration and exploitation (\textsc{exp3})~\cite{9013525} method that learns efficiently the power allocation solution based on the online competitive algorithm. \end{itemize}